-Lead in drinking water is a direct result of lead that is part of the plumbing system itself.
+Lead in drinking water is a direct result of it being part of the plumbing system itself.
 Lead solder was used in pipe fittings in houses constructed prior to 1988.
 Lead has been used in plumbing fixtures, such as faucets.
-And in some older homes, the service water pipe from the main in the street to the house is made of lead.
+And in some older homes, the service water pipe from the main in the street to the house is made of this heavy metal.

 The transfer of lead into water is determined primarily by exposure, which is the length of time that water is in contact with lead.
 Two other factors that affect the transfer are water temperature (hot water dissolves lead quicker than cold water) and water acidity (“soft” water is slightly corrosive and reacts with lead).

-The only way to find out whether there is lead in the house’s water is to have the water tested by an approved laboratory.
+The only way to find out whether or not this substance in the homes water is to have it tested by an approved laboratory.
 If there is evidence of lead in the system, consider having your home’s water tested for lead.
 If the house has a water filter, check to see if it is certified to remove lead.

 For more information on lead in drinking water, call the Environmental Protection Agency’s Safe Drinking Water Hotline at 800-462-4791, or visit the website of the EPA Office of Water at www.nachi.org/go/epasafewater

 We Cover All the Bases!

 Serving the Oklahoma City metro and surrounding areas including Edmond, Yukon, Piedmont, Bethany, El Reno, Tuttle, Mustang, Moore, Norman, Midwest City, Del City, Choctaw, McCloud, Shawnee, Harrah, Newalla, Jones, and more.